glennreyes/glennreyes/README.md

 ---

-💡 Open to speaking opportunities and collaboration on interesting projects
+💡 Open to speaking opportunities and collaboration on interesting projects.
+Feel free to [contact me](mailto:glenn@glennreyes.com).